Top 10 highlights of 2019

 The Canadian CubeSat Project provides teams of students in post-secondary institutions with the unique opportunity to design and build their own miniature satellite called a CubeSat.
 In the spring, all of the 15 CubeSat Project teams met for the first time when they came to the CSA's headquarters to attend training sessions with our experts and to present their projects to their peers.

 Simulated lunar sample return mission

 The CSA partnered with the European Space Agency to conduct a series of field tests to replicate a lunar sample return mission.
 The Lunar Exploration Analogue Deployment (LEAD) field tests put the CSA's Juno rover prototypes in harsh environments to test navigation systems, practise collecting samples, validate the time and tools needed to execute specific rover operations, and identify possible problems.

 The RADARSAT Constellation Mission satellites were launched aboard a SpaceX Falcon 9 rocket from Vandenberg Air Force Base in California.
 The three identical satellites work together to monitor and protect our environment and oceans, manage our natural resources, and ensure the safety and security of Canadians.

 Kick-off of the Junior Astronauts educational campaign

 The CSA launched its Junior Astronauts campaign, a series of activities to get young Canadians excited about space and science.
-Four Canadian youth from every province and territory will be selected to participate in a week-long camp at the Canadian Space Agency.
+Four Canadian youth from every province and territory will be selected to participate in a week-long camp at the CSA.
 Eligible teachers, educators and youth group leaders can also win a visit from an astronaut or space expert for their school or organization.